rolandgvc/flaxvision/README.md

 ```
 ## How To Contribute
-If interested in adding additional models or improving the existent ones, please start by openning an Issue describing your idea.
+If interested in adding additional models or improving existent ones, please start by openning an Issue describing your idea.

 ## Acknowledgments